A FAST AND FURIOUS WEEK OF WRITING FOR FIRST NATIONS ARTISTS

 Initiated in 2013, B-Side is an Urban Theatre Projects initiative for First Nations artists to seed and develop new writing and paving the way for new work.
 B-Side is like a fire-starter, giving artists the opportunity to tease out an idea on the page in a professional, supported and culturally safe environment with a direct and immediate outcome.

 During B-Side, First Nations artists work in close collaboration with one another and industry professionals to develop a short fictional essay/monologue, which is then recorded, post-produced, published on iTunes and programmed for radio.
 Our 2017 partner is Koori Radio 93.7FM 2LND, Sydney’s only First Nations radio station.

 B-Side builds sector relationships through peer exchange and promotes First Peoples perspectives, knowledge and points of view.
-B-Side alumni include Katie Beckett whose work Dad & Me (2013) was further developed by Ilbijerri and premiered at the 2017 Sydney Festival as Way Back Home.
+B-Side alumni include Katie Beckett whose work Dad & Me (2013) was further developed as Which Way Home by Ilbijerri and premiered in Melbourne’s Northcote Townhalll as part of the Speak Easy Program 2016.
 Billy McPherson’s Cuz (2014) was recently presented in Canada and is now being further developed by Moogahlin Performing Arts at Carriageworks.

 ABOUT OUR B-SIDE SHORT-FORM ARTISTS

 PHOEBE GRAINER is from the Northern Territory and was involved in the 2017 Yellamundie National First Peoples Playwriting Festival as part of the Sydney Festival.
 Phoebe is interested in applied theatre practices and is a recent National Institute of Dramatic Art (NIDA) acting graduate.